 Group counseling provides an opportunity for small groups of students to meet and share common concerns, explore personal issues, and learn new skills under the guidance of group leaders.
 Group members help each other by making suggestions and giving feedback.
 Group members are not forced to reveal more about themselves than they feel comfortable with, but they are expected to maintain confidentiality out of mutual respect for other group members.
 The counselors are there to make observations from a caring, objective position.
 Group counselors recognize that individuals have different ways of expressing themselves and strive to create an environment that is safe, respectful and inclusive.

-If you are interested in joining a group, call the University Counseling Center at 477-1481 and indicate which group(s) interest you.
-You will be asked to schedule a brief meeting with a group leader to answer any questions you might have about the group, learn more about the group's purpose, and share how this group suits your needs.
+If you are interested in joining a group, call the University Counseling Center at 717-477-1481 and indicate which group(s) interest you.
+In some cases, you may be asked to schedule a brief meeting with a group leader to answer any questions you might have about the group, learn more about the group's purpose, and share how this group suits your needs.
 The purpose of this meeting is for you and the group leader to decide whether this group is a "good fit" for your current concerns.
 The group counselor will also inform you of what to expect at the first meeting, clarify dates and times, and go over guidelines for group counseling, so that you can maximize your involvement and benefit from group counseling.
 Please have your schedule in mind when you call UCC.
 We try very hard to schedule groups at times that are convenient for all participants, but juggling the schedules of busy college students can be quite a challenge!
 Your flexibility in scheduling available times for group is greatly appreciated.

 If this is an ongoing group, there may be certain times in the semester when new members join.
 If this group is time-limited, meaning that it meets for anywhere from 6 - 10 sessions per semester, you may need to wait until the next semester to participate.
 Your group counselor will go over any special circumstances with you.